ifBars/ScheduleLua-Docs/docs/api/npc/finding.md

 - Regions are designated areas in the game world with specific names
 - This is more efficient than getting the NPC's position and then checking what region that position is in
+- Alternatively, you can access the region directly from an NPCProxy: `local region = npc.Region`

 ## GetNPCsInRegion